okohll/abdocs/content/docs/views/large-applications.md

 ---
 As you build applications in Agilebase, you will quickly find yourself creating views as this section of the documentation describes.

-Each view serves a purpose, to help individual people carry out their daily work, for many functions from just creating lists of items to work through, through to more complex things like maths, calculating resource utilisations or stats for management reports.
+Each view serves a purpose, to help individual people carry out their daily work.
+They support many functions from just creating lists of items to work through, through to more complex things like maths, calculating resource utilisations or stats for management reports.

 As an application grows in size, you will naturally start to want to make the output of one view feed into another.

 A good example is a recipe development application.
-As each ingredient is assigned an amount to add, a view can calculate the total for the recipe, then the percentage figure for each line.
+As each ingredient is assigned an amount in grams, a view can calculate the total for the recipe, then the percentage figure for each line.
 The percentage can be used for many purposes, for example
 * scaling a recipe to make large amounts
 * calculating the nutritional value of the recipe as a whole, given the values of each ingredient
 * working out the raw material costs of producing any amount, given the cost/g of each constituent